Alcohol intolerance is a real condition that may occur suddenly or later in life. Here’s why your body may start to reject drinking alcohol.

 - There is no treatment for alcohol intolerance at this time, other than avoiding alcohol.

-Alcohol intolerance is a real condition, but it can sometimes be confused with other related conditions such as allergies or drug interactions with alcohol.
-Having an alcohol intolerance is a genetic condition that means your body cannot process alcohol easily.
+Alcohol intolerance is a real condition, but it can sometimes be confused with other related conditions, such as allergies or drug interactions with alcohol.
+Having an alcohol intolerance is a genetic condition that means your body cannot process alcohol correctly.

 - Flushed skin, redness or rashes

 - A runny or stuffy nose